Conducting a Whisky Tasting

 Serve the right food

-For your first whiskey tasting, serve the food before or after the tasting.
-Whiskey and food do go well together in under certain circumstances but, for your first tasting, you should keep it simple and just focus on the whiskey.
+For your first whisky tasting, serve the food before or after the tasting.
+Whisky and food do go well together in under certain circumstances but, for your first tasting, you should keep it simple and just focus on the whisky.
 If you are serving food before the tasting, don’t serve anything spicy.
 Hot peppers and garlic will ruin your experience.
 You might just want to serve some water and crackers before and during the tasting, and enjoy more substantial food after you’ve finished.
 But if you’re cooking aromatic foods for your guests during the event, make sure the tasting is done in a location far from those aromas.

 Exchange ideas and thoughts

 Discuss what you smell and taste.
 It will help you discover more aromas and flavors, and it will make you a better taster.
 What did you like about the whisky?
 What turned you off?
 Why?
 If you think you might forget some of what you learned (and you probably will), take notes.
 Keep a whisky diary.